argonne-lcf/CompPerfWorkshop/03_containers/Theta/README.md

 # Containers on Theta (KNL)

+## Singularity on Theta

+To build a singularity container we can either
+* Build a Singularity container from a Docker container on the login nodes.
+To build a Docker container from scratch you need to install Docker on our local machines, write a Dockerfile, build the Docker imag/container and finally publish it to DockerHub.
+We illustrate this below with examples.
+Or
+* Build a Singularity container directly on ThetaGPU computes.
+We achieve this by writing a Singularity Definition file and build the singularity container on ThetaGPU compute nodes.
+See [here](../ThetaGPU) for examples.

 ## Example `DockerFile`

-We include example build source code here: [Local Example Source](/03_containers_AT/03_containers/Local/).
-This includes an example [DockerFile](/03_containers_AT/03_containers/Local/Dockerfile) which we will describe line-by-line below.
+We include example build source code here: [Local Example Source](../Local/source).
+This includes an example [DockerFile](../Local/Dockerfile) which we will describe line-by-line below.

 ```DockerFile
 FROM ubuntu:20.04